Last Updated on December 6, 2023

 As most cruise lines become more casual, Cunard alone retains the tradition of requiring men to wear a jacket (tie optional) each night at dinner and, for several formal nights on each cruise, a dark suit, tuxedo or dinner jacket.
 Clearly, Cunard guests love to dress up.
 One guest from Wales told us the formal nights were great because they reflected the ship’s opulence and style.

 After a day at sea, our Voyage du Vin began in earnest.
 The Queen Victoria docked in Vigo, Northern Spain, and we chose a tour to the Galician wine region.
 The normally damp, cool climate produces some wonderful white grape varieties, especially the Albarino.
-To avoid rotting on the wet ground, grape vines are supported by wooden or cement pilings, sometimes a couple of yards high.
+To avoid rotting on wet ground, grape vines are supported by wooden or cement pilings.
+Some are a couple of yards high.

 Over the course of the wine cruise, several wine experts gave talks and hosted opulent dinners in the Verandah Restaurant.
 One evening we chose a Bordeaux theme dinner with The Wall Street Journal and Sunday Times wine writer Will Lyons.